- Home

 Learn more about:

-What are the risk factors?
+What are the signs of lymphoedema?

-Symptoms of lymphoedema are easier to manage if the condition is treated early.
+Symptoms of lymphoedema can be easier to manage if the condition is treated early.
 The main signs of lymphoedema include swelling, redness and skin warmth, which may come and go.
 Sometimes the swelling develops internally and is hard to see but the area may feel different (e.g. mild tingling).
 It is important to look out for these signs and to visit your doctor if they appear.

 Preventing and managing lymphoedema